Hayes Pullard: College career

 Pullard was elected team co-captain by his fellow players in the 2013 season.
 McDonald was the individual most responsible for telling Pullard to step up as a team leader, a role Pullard then embraced.
 USC lost three of its first five games of Pullard's senior season, and Kiffin was fired as head coach on September 29, 2013.
 Defensive line coach Ed Orgeron was named the interim head coach, and led the team to a 6–2 record.
 At season's end, Pullard had 94 tackles.

-Many in the news media speculated that Pullard would forego his senior year of football and join the 2014 NFL Draft.
+Many in the news media speculated that Pullard would forego his senior year of football and join the 2014 NFL draft.
 But Pullard had promised his mother he would graduate from college, and declined to do so.

 Pullard was again elected team co-captain by his fellow players in the 2014 season.
 Steve Sarkisian was named USC's permanent head coach at the end of the 2013 season.
 Sarkisian said Pullard was a team leader in soothing feelings and helping make the transition a smooth one.
 In the second game of the season, Pullard was ejected for the last half of the game for hitting Stanford University wide receiver Ty Montgomery out of bounds after the play was over.
-The Trojans ended their season playing in the Holiday Bowl, winning 45-42 over the University of Nebraska Cornhuskers.
+The Trojans ended their season playing in the Holiday Bowl, winning 45–42 over the University of Nebraska Cornhuskers.
 Pullard had a team-high 87 tackles his final season, making him the first USC player since Dennis Johnson (1977 to 1979) to lead the team in tackles for three back-to-back seasons.
 He ended his career at USC with 369 tackles—seventh most in USC history and just 27 short of the 396 career tackles set by Marcus Cotton from 1984 to 1987.

 In May 2015, Pullard graduated from the University of Southern California with a degree in policy, planning and development.

 Professional career

+Pre-draft

 Pullard was not expected to be drafted, due to the glut of linebackers in the draft.
 His prospects dramatically improved when, two days before the draft, he published an open letter to the 32 NFL teams on The Players' Tribune.
 Pullard discussed his ability to read offenses, his loyalty in the face of difficult times and program changes at USC, and the adversity he faced in life.

 Cleveland Browns

-The Cleveland Browns selected Pullard in the seventh round (219th overall) of the 2015 NFL Draft.
+The Cleveland Browns selected Pullard in the seventh round (219th overall) of the 2015 NFL draft.
 He was the 33rd linebacker selected in 2015.

-On May 17, 2015, the Cleveland Browns signed Pullard four-year, $2.35 million contract that includes a signing bonus of $79,240.
+On May 17, 2015, the Browns signed Pullard four-year, $2.35 million contract that includes a signing bonus of $79,240.
 He was released by the Browns on September 5, 2015.
 He was signed to the Browns' practice squad the following day.